 For 2019, all of those in the random samplings received a score of 4 on Form F-9, item V-A (100%).
-The established benchmark was met.
-Will continue to trend as this is the 4th year of trending with an increase in the benchmark.
+The e this is the 4th year of trending with an increase in the benchmark.

 For 2020, all of in the random sampling scored a 4 out of 4 on F-9, V-AA.
 The benchmark was met.
-This was the fifth year of trending and the benchmark was met; therefore, the advisory committee will meet and evaluate this objective using another tool to assure that the objective is being met!
+This w therefore, the advisory committee will meet and evaluate this objective using another tool to assure that the

-Will continue to trend as this is the 6th year of using this tool to measure the objective, however, there was a 14% reduction in the number of student scoring 4/4, therefore will use the tool for at least 2 more cycles.
+Will continue to trend as this is the 6th year of using this tool to measure the objective, however, there was therefore will use the tool for at least 2 more cycles.

-Continue to monitor, as this benchmark was changed in 2018, and there has been an increase each year.
-Will continue to trend as this is the 6th year of trending with an increase in the benchmark.
+Continue to monitor, as this benchmark was changed in 2018, and there has been an increase each year. with an increase in the benchmark.